takasehideki/EEloT/README.md

 NOTE: Evaluation of `wrk` has been done from MacBook Pro on same network (to `http://<BoardIP>:4000/`).
 ZYBO was connect via ethernet cable and others were via WiFi by relaying Buffalo WCR-1166DS router.

+## Changelog

+- 2018-04-18: Published to 1st evaluation results

+Please PR if you have evaluated another IoT boards!!

 ## License

 Basically [MIT License](https://opensource.org/licenses/MIT), but the copyright of `*.ex` files is attributed to developers of code.
 See the detail for comment out of code.